-Case highlights include advising and representing a client to secure confiscation and compensation orders totalling £38+million in the largest ever confiscation order ever obtained by a private prosecutor, with a default sentence of 24 years imprisonment.
+Case highlights include advising and representing a client to secure confiscation and compensation orders totalling £38+million in the largest ever confiscation order ever obtained by a private prosecutor in the UK, in which the Defendant was given a default prison sentence of 16 years, for failing to repay the orders made against him.

-Ashley also prosecutes a large number of intellectual property prosecutions.
-He is well versed in the Trade Marks Act 1994, Copyright Designs and Patents Act 1988 and Fraud Act 2006 and acts for a number of high profile brands and companies in the fashion and luxury goods sector.
+Ashley prosecutes a large number of intellectual property prosecutions.
+He is well versed in the Trade Marks Act 1994, Copyright Designs and Patents Act 1988 and Fraud Act 2006 and represents some of the world’s leading brands and companies in the fashion and luxury goods sector.

 He is faultlessly calm, good-humoured and well organised.
 He is a talented young lawyer dedicated to providing exemplary service to our clients.